sasus-dev/synapse-context-engine/README.md

 ### 1. Hypergraph‑Based Memory

-Memory is represented as a **directed hypergraph**:
+Memory is represented as a **hypergraph**:

 - **Nodes** represent heterogeneous entities (projects, artifacts, preferences, behaviors, constraints)
+- **Synapses** encode weighted pairwise relationships (source→target)
-- **Hyperedges** encode multi‑way, atomic relationships that should activate together
+- **Hyperedges** connect multiple nodes simultaneously for atomic multi-way relationships

-This preserves higher‑order context that is lost when relationships are decomposed into pairwise edges or embeddings.
+When any node in a hyperedge activates, energy distributes to all connected members (clique activation).
+This preserves higher-order context that is lost when relationships are decomposed into isolated pairs or flat embeddings.

 **Example:** Instead of separate edges:
 - `Alice -[ATTENDED]-> Meeting`
 - `Meeting -[DISCUSSED]-> Budget`
 - `Budget -[AFFECTS]-> Project_X`

-SCE uses a single hyperedge:
+SCE can group these as a hyperedge:
 - `{Alice, Meeting, Budget, Project_X}` labeled `DECISION_CONTEXT`

-When any node activates, the entire context activates together.
+When Alice is queried, the entire decision context activates together—not through sequential traversal but through atomic multi-way activation.

 ---